 It isn’t unfair because Elementor gives more facilities compared to Divi.

 Looking at the price table, Divi is a lot cheaper option than Elementor.

 But, Divi is technically a tough nut to crack and on the other hand, Elementor is easier.

 Plus, you can always do things with the free version and may never opt for the pro.

-Elementor Vs Divi: Conclusion
+Elementor Vs Divi: What's your pick?

 We have made a side-by-side comparison between Elementor & Divi to help you understand their features.

 In the end, you should stick with the one you are comfortable with.